Air Conditioning and Furnace Blog

 Woman Adjusting Thermostat

-To make the HVAC industry more accessible and understandable to the people who trust us to take care of their home’s heating, cooling, and air.
+The HVAC Terms Defined series aims to make the HVAC industry more accessible and understandable to the people who trust us to take care of their home’s heating, cooling, and air.
+In this post, we’re talking about HVAC zoning systems.

 A zoning system doesn’t heat or cool your home as one whole.
 Instead, they’re developed to address different “zones” independently of one another.
-Zones can be rooms, areas, floors, etc. depending on your home and family’s unique needs.
+Zones can be rooms, areas or floors, depending on your home and family’s unique needs.

-The main component of a zoning system are the individual dampers.
-These dampers get installed inside your duct and are what allows the cooled or heated air to go (or not go) where it needs.
-Each zone has its own dampers that are then connected to a thermostat that then gets wired into a centralized control panel.
+The main components of a zoning system are the individual dampers.
+These dampers get installed inside your duct and are what allows the cooled or heated air to distribute where it’s needed most.
+Each zone has its own dampers that are then connected to a thermostat that is wired into a centralized control panel.
 This panel is the hub that speaks to the different thermostats and controls the dampers that allow cooled or heated air into the rooms that need it.

-You should care about zoned HVAC systems because they come with a lot of convenience and benefits for the average homeowner.
+Zoned HVAC systems offer a great deal of convenience and benefits for the average homeowner.
 The main benefit is the amount of control they give you over the specific temperature of each room in your house.
 This is excellent if you have a large family filled with individuals with different temperature needs, or if your home is older and needs a little help with regulation.
 Other benefits include:

 • Convenience.
 If you’re having a zoned system installed, it likely means you’re including smart thermostats in the package.
 This is due to their efficiency and ease of use.
 Most smart thermostats connect to apps on your phone that will allow you to control each zone’s temperature from wherever you are – even if it’s on the other side of the world.